 Matveev et al. [3] proposed and implemented in TexGen an improvement to the standard voxel mesh that addresses the problems caused by the step-like interface.
 It uses the dual methods of octree refinement, where the elements that straddle the material interfaces are divided and stored in an octree, and smoothing, where the element boundary nodes along the interfaces are moved so that the mesh elements better approximate the interface boundary and is closer to a conformal mesh.
 The combination of refinement and smoothing improve the performance of the voxel mesh.
 Hereafter, this method shall be referred to as the octree voxel mesh and it will be specified as to whether the smoothing algorithm has been applied.

 Each mesh element straddling the boundary is divided and the process is repeated with straddling elements divided until the user-specified maximum level of refinement is reached.
-The memory structure in c++ that holds the node structure information is called an octree.
+The memory structure in C++ that holds the node structure information is called an octree.
 The mesh is “balanced” so that there is a gradual change in the level of refinement at further distances from the material interfaces (see figure 6-2).
 Using this method can result in fewer elements being needed to discretise the entire model when compared to the voxel mesh, as not all the elements need to be as refined to fully resolve the model geometry.

 Figure 6-2 Illustration of the octree voxel meshing of a yarn cross section with subdividing of elements that contain material boundaries [3].
 Each successive level of refinement refines elements along the boundary allowing the yarn surface geometry to be better resolved.

+An example of an octree voxel mesh with the matrix elements suppressed is shown in figure 6-3.

+Figure 6-3 Octree voxel mesh of T-joints with matrix elements suppressed to show the mesh conforming to the yarn elements.
+Smoothing iterations have been applied.

 The drawbacks to this method include the extra hanging nodes that are generated due to the different element sizes caused by the various levels of refinement.
 These require extra multi-point constraint equations to ensure the refined elements maintain continuity, which slows down the analysis.